What is the Social Connection Program?

 A growing portion of the 50+ population is composed of “solos.”
 These are individuals who cannot or choose not to rely on family to help them navigate life events and make health decisions.
 The group helps solos plan for and manage health and well-being decisions and events—both large and small—during the second half of life.
 Participants work on a personal ‘backup plan’ to make sure they have help and support when they need it.
 The Backup Plan concept was designed by Linda Camp, an independent consultant and researcher.

+Pay what you can.
 Suggested donation: $50 PNA Member/$60 Public

 Forest Therapy Guided Walks

 Forest Therapy is immersion into nature that invites you to connect with the environment through all five senses.
 Benefits include a reduction in stress levels and blood pressure and an increase in calm and connection.
+Walks led by a certified guide from Cascadia Forest Therapy.

 The UnLonely Film Festival

 The annual UnLonely Film Festival, sponsored by the Foundation for Art & Healing, celebrates the power of storytelling in film.
 It’s a curated series of award-winning short films that give voice to the loneliness epidemic and represents the many lived experiences with isolation.
 The GSC hosts viewing of some of the films each fall, followed by discussion.
-GSC.
-Free.

 Does chatting with new people make you nervous?
 Want to deepen your existing friendships?
 This group will use structured exercises to help you overcome obstacles that are preventing you from connecting fully with others.

-4th Thursday of each month beginning March 2025.
-2-3 pm.
+4th Thursday of each month.
+2-3:30 pm.
 GSC. $5 PNA Members/$7 Public.

 Speed Friending